celluloid/GSoC/README.md

 This year we are providing mentor support, so if you are unable to do more hours in a given week and a student needs more help to stay on track -- you can rely on other mentors to help.

-The overall program is for 12-weeks, during the Summer.
-The relationships formed with students can last their entire career, and there might not be a better way to improve yourself, as not just a coder -- but as a person.
+The overall program lasts for 12-weeks but the relationships formed with students can last their entire career,.
+There might not be a better way to improve yourself, as not just a coder -- but as a person.
 It is a truly rewarding experience.

 [1]: https://github.com/celluloid/celluloid